smarthomeNG/plugins/rcswitch/README.md

 >Soure: https://raspiprojekt.de/machen/basics/software/10-wiringpi.html?showall=&start=1

 ### Installation of rcswitch-pi
+All steps have to be done on the machine where the 433 MHz transmitter is installed.
 Download the sources into /usr/local/bin/rcswitch-pi:
 <pre>
 cd /usr/local/bin
 sudo git clone https://github.com/r10r/rcswitch-pi.git